REGULAR MEETING OF THE ZONING BOARD OF APPEALS OF THE CITY OF NOVI CIVIC CENTER - 45175 TEN MILE RD.

 Chairman Antosiak: We would need to find it an accessory use.

-Member Meyer: He hasn’t decided whether it will be an aircraft or a boat.
+Member Harrington: But that would let him store it any where.
+Member Meyer: He hasnt decided whether it will be an aircraft or a boat.

 Member Sanghvi: I know we are looking at the variance; but we do live in a free country.
-Every man’s home is his castle.
+Every mans home is his castle.
 Apart from the accessory things about the debris and all of that with the neighbor, which should be removed and taken out of the realm.
 But, if you go back and look at the history of the steam engine and the first time that it rolled down the road - people objected to that.
 Every time the definition of a recreational vehicle is going to change over the period of time, we are the threshold of the 21st century here and even though a helicopter may not be as common as we would all like to see it; it is still exists for medical, recreational and others.
 This gentleman has a heliport license and we should find a way to help him to store this until the time that he can fly or he can sell it.
 I think that it beholds on us to find a way to help him rather than to hinder him with this difficulty.

-Vice-Chairman Reinke: As Mr. Harrington has said, if the petitioner came back and said that he wanted to store it in the existing garage I wouldn’t have a problem with it.
+Vice-Chairman Reinke: As Mr. Harrington has said, if the petitioner came back and said that he wanted to store it in the existing garage I wouldnt have a problem with it.
 But, to say that you are allowing an accessory use and that you can store it anyplace on the property, I disagree with.

 Member Meyer: Is there a motion on the table?